-We are the largest discount retailer in the United States by number of stores, with 10,866 stores located in 40 states as of August 2, 2013, primarily in the southern, southwestern, midwestern and eastern United States.
+We are the largest discount retailer in the United States by number of stores, with 11,061 stores located in 40 states as of November 1, 2013, primarily in the southern, southwestern, midwestern and eastern United States.
 We offer a broad selection of merchandise, including consumable products such as food, paper and cleaning products, health and beauty products and pet supplies, and non-consumable products such as seasonal merchandise, home decor and domestics, and basic apparel.
 Our merchandise includes high-quality national brands from leading manufacturers, as well as comparable quality private brand selections with prices at substantial discounts to national brands.
 We offer our customers these national brand and private brand products at everyday low prices (typically \$10 or less) in our convenient small-box (small store) locations.

 The customers we serve are value-conscious, many with low or fixed incomes, and Dollar General has always been intensely focused on helping them make the most of their spending dollars.
 We believe our convenient store format and broad selection of high-quality products at compelling values have driven our substantial growth and financial success over the years.
 Like other companies, we have been operating in an environment with ongoing economic challenges and uncertainties in recent years.
-Consumers are facing sustained high rates of unemployment, fluctuating food, gasoline and energy costs, historically high medical costs, and a continued weakness in housing and consumer credit markets, and the timetable and strength of economic recovery remains uncertain.
+Consumers are facing sustained high rates of unemployment, fluctuating food, gasoline and energy costs, historically high medical costs and a continued weakness in housing and consumer credit markets, and the timetable and strength of economic recovery remains uncertain.
 The longer our customers have to manage under such difficult conditions, the more difficult it is for them to stretch their spending dollars, particularly for discretionary purchases.
-Nonetheless, as a result of our long-term mission of and success in serving these customers, coupled with our vigorous focus on improving our operating and financial performance, we remain optimistic with regard to our ability to achieve our business goals in 2013.
+Nonetheless, as a result of our long-term mission of and success in serving these customers, coupled with our vigorous focus on improving our operating and financial performance, we remain optimistic about our future prospects.